lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 A rhythmic pattern can be expressed as a dictionary containing informations to be used by other functions to map durations.
 These data represent a rhythmic pattern and its interrelations with a time grid and with the level of general quantization.
 Using this dictionary, certain functions adjust their values to get different rhythmic structures and analytical information.

-A **rhythm vector** is coded into an array following this data structure:
+A **rhythmic motif** is coded into an array following this data structure:

 | index     | feature          | data format            | description
 | --------- | ---------------- | ---------------------- | -----------